-The Government of Alberta updated its COVID-19 restrictions as of November 24, which are in place for at least the next three weeks.
+The Government of Alberta updated its COVID-19 restrictions as of November 24, which are in place.

 Faith communities are often significant aspects of people’s lives, and include intimate and close contact between members.
 This measure will help limit exposure at these activities, reducing outbreaks and protecting vulnerable members who attend.

 Regarding places of worship, the new measures include:

 In Alberta, a maximum of 15% fire capacity and held at normal location, including rental spaces like a community hall.

 For all areas throughout the entire Province of Alberta:

 - Two-metre physical distancing between households must be maintained